zacernst/pycypher-nmetl/README.md

 where `n` is the node variable from your Cypher query.
 It says that the node whose ID is `1` can be put in for the value of `n` in your Cypher query.
 Alert readers will notice that the query actually asks for an attribute of `n`, not the ID of `n` itself.
 I know; we haven't gotten there yet.

 Why is it designed this way?
 The idea is that if you've got a graph-like structure (say, a `networkx` graph), it would be very easy to walk the graph and create a list of simple `Fact` objects.
 Those can be put in a `FactCollection` and passed into your `CypherParser`.
 In other words, the various `Fact` classes are there to provide a simple and intuitive target to represent graph data.
 So long as you can get the data into a `FactCollection`, you can query it.
-The next logial step in developing this package is to provide out-of-the-box methods for querying various graph data formats, probably starting with `networkx`.
+The next logical step in developing this package is to provide out-of-the-box methods for querying various graph data formats, probably starting with `networkx`.

 ## Under the hood